corda/corda/docs/source/cordapp-custom-serializers.rst

 In the above examples

 - ``ExampleSerializer`` is the actual serializer that will be loaded by the framework to serialize instances of the ``Example`` type.
-- ``ExampleSerializer.Proxy``, in the Kotlin example, and ``ExampleProxy`` in the Jaba example, is the intermediate representation used by the framework to represent instances of ``Example`` within the wire format.
+- ``ExampleSerializer.Proxy``, in the Kotlin example, and ``ExampleProxy`` in the Java example, is the intermediate representation used by the framework to represent instances of ``Example`` within the wire format.

 The Proxy Object
 ----------------